go-to-k/cls3/README.md

           region: us-east-1 # Specify the region in the Directory Buckets Mode for S3 Express One Zone and Table Buckets Mode for S3 Tables
           concurrent-mode: true # Delete multiple buckets in parallel (default: false)
           concurrency-number: 8 # Specify the number of parallel deletions (requires concurrent-mode to be true)
+          key-prefix: test-prefix # Key prefix of the objects to be deleted.
 ```

 You can also run raw commands after installing the cls3 binary.